MicrosoftDocs/dynamics365smb-docs-pr.is-is/business-central/admin-deploy-excel-addin.md

 |Notendur geta ekki lengur skráð sig inn á innbótina. Þegar þeir reyna að skrá sig inn stöðvast ferlið án þess að ljúka því.| Þetta vandamál gæti verið vegna uppfærslu sem við gerðum á innbótinni einhvern tímann í júlí 2022.
 Frekari upplýsingar og lagfæringar er að finna í [Breyta Excel-innbótinni til að styðja við uppfærslu frá júlí 2022](/dynamics365/business-central/dev-itpro/administration/update-excel-addin-configuration).|Á aðeins við um [!INCLUDE [prod_short](includes/prod_short.md)] á staðnum|

 <!--
-## Deploy the Excel add-in for Business Central online
+## <a name="deploy-the-excel-add-in-for-business-central-online" />Deploy the Excel add-in for Business Central online

 For [!INCLUDE [prod_short](includes/prod_short.md)] online, the administrator can deploy the add-in for all users.
 But users can also install the add-in themselves, provided they have permission to configure their Office experience.

 > [!TIP]
 > In some organizations, administrators cannot deploy add-ins centrally.
 For more information, see [Determine if Centralized Deployment of add-ins works for your organization](/microsoft-365/admin/manage/centralized-deployment-of-add-ins?view=o365-worldwide&preserve-view=true).

-### To deploy the Excel add-in for all users
+### <a name="to-deploy-the-excel-add-in-for-all-users" />To deploy the Excel add-in for all users

 1. As the administrator, sign in to the Microsoft commercial website and find the add-in at [https://appsource.microsoft.com/product/office/WA104379629](https://appsource.microsoft.com/product/office/WA104379629).
 2. Choose the **Get it now** button.